Uncertainty over consolidation clouds planning for a new Monument High SchoolMore Info

 As examples he cited the requirement that state-funded schools be able to withstand 150-mile-per-hour winds and the requirement of a certain number of square feet per student.

 Dillon added that, under MSBA funding, there were extensive — and expensive — fire suppression requirements, even though there has not been a major school fire resulting in death or serious injury in 60 years or so.

-Indeed, when it approves a grant request through its Core Program, the MSBA typically requires that school districts adhere to its building and design standards and it insists that a school district’s contractors be certified by the state Division of Capital Asset Management and Maintenance (DCAM) and also pay prevailing wage.
+Indeed, when it approves a grant request through its Core Program, the MSBA typically requires that school districts adhere to its building and design standards and it insists that a school district’s contractors be certified by the state Division of Capital Asset Management and Maintenance (DCAMM) and also pay prevailing wage.

-Few local contractors have DCAM certification, which makes those projects less popular politically and less likely to have a positive impact on the local economy.
+Few local contractors have DCAMM certification, which makes those projects less popular politically and less likely to have a positive impact on the local economy.
 All those factors can add considerably to the expense of the project, leading some to wonder whether the state aid is worth the added expense.

 Dillon recalled that in advance of the first failed proposal for Monument in 2013, Katherine Craven, who then headed the MSBA, walked the school with district officials and state Rep. William “Smitty” Pignatelli and then-Sen. Benjamin Downing.
 Craven saw a school in need.